The Parish Choir

 When I was asked if I’d like to come to choir, I was daunted by the high standards of singing I had heard at Sunday Services.
 I said I would try, and at first, one evening practice plus a run through just before the service just didn’t seem enough.
 I was told I would get used to it and after a few weeks, I have – sort of!

 Now myself, and fellow new member, Lind, agree that we are enjoying the challenge of learning new music, at speed, but thoroughly.

 A special pleasure for me has been singing some pieces, and settings, which I have known and loved listening to over the years (particularly daily Evensongs at Salisbury Cathedral) and never thought I would sing them!

-So I think I will always get nervous, but surrounded by good, strong, experiences voices, led by an enthusiastic and knowledgeable Director of Music, and with a superb organist, it will carry on being exciting and fulfilling part of my worship at the Stump.”
+So I think I will always get nervous but surrounded by good, strong, experiences voices, led by an enthusiastic and knowledgeable Director of Music, and with a superb organist, it will carry on being exciting and fulfilling part of my worship at the Stump.”

-If like Marilyn you would like to sing in friendly and encouraging environment, enhance St Botolph’s Sunday worship and learn new skills why not come along to a rehearsal?
+If like Marilyn you would like to sing in a friendly and encouraging environment, enhance St Botolph’s Sunday worship and learn new skills why not come along to a rehearsal?